Updated January 2023

 Have you heard of the expression “beten gav”?
 It’s the local Israeli expression for R&R (rest & relaxation) and refers to a person who likes to sit by the pool or beach.
 Make sure you check out the facilities of the hotel you are choosing.
 Will the pool be mixed family swimming, separate swimming or have both?
 Is the beach walking distance?

 As a kid growing up in Los Angeles, the first Pesach program I ever visited was in Palm Springs.
 I was wowed by the concept of a tea room.
 Now the tea room has become a “must have” part of any Pesach program.
-In Netanya we enjoyed an afternoon tea room with ice cream, fresh fruit, candy, marshmallows, cookies and cake.
+On a Kosher Travelers program, we enjoyed an afternoon tea room with ice cream, fresh fruit, candy, marshmallows, cookies and cake.
 For my kids it was the highlight of the day and worth getting out of the pool for.

 If this is your first year away, or your 15th I hope some of my Pesach program planning tips help you find an incredible getaway for your whole family.